The Next ATF Rule to Disarm You

 Frequently Asked Questions

-How does the Bipartisan Safer Communities Act relate to this new ATF rule?
+How does the Bipartisan Safer Communities Act relate to this ATF rule?

-The Act amended federal law (18 U.S.C.
+The Bipartisan Safer Communities Act amended federal statute 18 U.S.C.
 Sec.
-921(a)) to change the definition of 'engaged in the business' from requiring a 'principal objective of livelihood and profit' to simply 'to predominantly earn a profit.'
-This provides the ATF with a statutory basis to expand its regulatory reach over firearm sales.
+921(a), changing the definition of 'engaged in the business' from requiring a 'principal objective of livelihood and profit' to simply 'to predominantly earn a profit.'
+This provides the ATF with a statutory basis for the new rule.

-What is the significance of the public comment period for the proposed ATF rule?
+What is the significance of the public comment period for ATF rules?

 More 2nd Amendment & Law Videos You Might Like